Miriam Rodríguez

-Miriam Rodríguez Gallego is a Spanish singer, songwriter and actress best known for taking part in the ninth series of Operación Triunfo, in which she finished in third place behind runner-up Aitana and winner Amaia.
+Miriam Rodríguez Gallego is a Spanish singer best known for taking part in the ninth series of Operación Triunfo, in which she finished in third place behind runner-up Aitana and winner Amaia.
 After the show ended, she was signed alongside the other contestants by Universal Music.

 Career

 Early years

 Miriam started out as a wedding singer and performing concerts in small halls and bars in Galicia.
 She took part in several local and regional talent contests across Galicia, including the 2013 edition of Canta Ferrol, which she won.
 In 2016, she released her debut single, Me cansé de esperar, with Chechu Salgado, and also played a small part in TVG series Serramoura.

 Operación Triunfo and Eurovision Song Contest bid (2017-2018)

 In October 2017, she was announced as one of the 18 selected contestants for the opening gala of the ninth series of Operación Triunfo.
 After performing No te pude retener (originally by Vanesa Martín) she was among the 16 contestants granted a spot in the show's academy.
 Throughout the series' run, the jury nominated her to leave the academy four times, but she would be saved either by the academy staff or the other contestants' vote, meaning she never was directly up for elimination.
 In the final, held on 5 February 2018, Miriam performed Malú's Invisible to advance to the second round, in which the top 3 contestants (herself, Aitana and Amaia) had to reprise their respective Gala 0 songs.
 After the voting window closed, it was announced that she had finished in third place after receiving only 12% of the votes from the viewers.